 Step One – Quote: What does not destroy me makes me stronger.
 Friedrich Nietzsche

 SEL Connection: Every student struggles.
 There is struggle in school, at home, in sports and in relationships.
 Students learn a great deal about themselves when they are put in situations where they must struggle to get something they want.
-The hard part, of course, is that failure always accompanies struggle.
-When failure enters the field, some quit.
+The hard part, of course, is that failure almost always accompanies struggle.
+When failure arrives, some quit.
 Others persevere.
-Those who persevere through failure towards success often say that the whole experience made them stronger and better equipped to deal with future struggle.
-Ask teachers what they think is the single-most important quality in students, many will say that it’s the capacity to struggle and endure through failure towards some future reward.
+Those who persevere often say that the whole experience made them stronger and better equipped to deal with future struggle.
+Ask teachers what they think is the single-most important quality in students, many will say that it is this capacity to struggle and endure through failure.

 And so it is with life, because struggle doesn’t end in the classroom.
 It has just begun.
 There is a lot at stake with this theme.